 I'm guessing PM is Property Management.
 Thanks for the spreadsheet!

-Rob McDonald, over 4 years ago
+Rob McDonald, almost 5 years ago

 PM stands for Profit Margin.
 Variable Cost are costs that change in proportion to the rent (i.e. variable operating expenses).
 Fixed Costs are those that remain the same no matter the rent (i.e. a recurring bill like property taxes).
 The VC PM and FC PM = Rent Revenue - (VC or FC).

-Mike Pantages, almost 4 years ago
+Mike Pantages, about 4 years ago

 Thanks for the neat handy tool J, really appreciate it.

-Bala P., almost 4 years ago
+Bala P., about 4 years ago

 looks very good. glad you put the effort to do this.

-John Wing, over 3 years ago
+John Wing, almost 4 years ago